eliehanna0/WP-Compress-Then-Upload/README.md

-# WP Compress Then Upload
+# Compress Then Upload

-A plugin that allows uploading images that are resized and compressed client side before getting sent to the WordPress.
+A WordPress plugin that allows uploading images that are resized and compressed client side before getting sent to the WordPress.

 ## Demo